Soumeh-zz/pyfigure/README.md

 ## To-Do

-- Rework the type checking system to utilize the `typing` library.
-Somehow.
+- Rework the type checking system to utilize the `typing` library (Somehow).
+- Support nested dictionaries.